-- (p) The referee must wear clothing approved by the commission. - (q) The referee may not enter the fighting area unless wearing hygienic gloves. - SECTION 75. (a) This SECTION applies to professional boxing. - (b) There must be present at each event a minimum of two (2) timekeepers appointed by the commission to fulfill official duties during all bouts. - (c) The commission, at its discretion, may appoint additional timekeepers for an event. - (d) Failure of a timekeeper to comply with IC 4-33-22 and this document may result in immediate removal from the fighting area by the chief commission representative. - (e) At each event for which the timekeepers have been appointed, the timekeepers must provide: - (1) sound devices, unless acceptable sound devices are being provided by the venue; and - (2) two (2) stopwatches:
+(p) The referee must wear clothing approved by the commission.

+(q) The referee may not enter the fighting area unless wearing hygienic gloves.

+(b) There must be present at each event a minimum of one (1) timekeeper appointed by the commission to fulfill official duties during all bouts.

+(c) The commission, at its discretion, may appoint additional timekeepers for an event.

+(d) Failure of a timekeeper to comply with IC 4-33-22 and this document may result in immediate removal from the fighting area by the chief commission representative.

+(e) At each event for which the timekeepers have been appointed, the timekeepers must provide:

+(1) sound devices, unless acceptable sound devices are being provided by the venue; and (2) two (2) stopwatches;